 Minty Iced Coffee Recipe

-A homemade mint syrup adds a cooling sweetness that makes for an exceptionally refreshing iced coffee.
+A homemade mint syrup adds a touch of fresh sweetness that makes for an exceptional iced coffee.
 Add as much syrup as you like to dial the sweetness up or down to your taste.

 MINTY ICED COFFEE